jg-fossh/Goldschmidt_Integer_Divider_Parallel/docs/GDIV_HDD.md

-# Goldschmidt Integer Divider Hardware Design Document
+# Goldschmidt Integer Divider (Parallel) Hardware Design Document

 ## Sumary

-The Goldschmidt integer divider written in verilog.
-Similar to Newton-Raphson but the division step can be pipelined.
-This document contains and overview of the design and guidance on the usage and integration of this component.
+The Goldschmidt Integer Divider (parallel) is a fast division algorithm.
+This module is written in Verilog 2005 (IEEE Standard 1364-2005) using the least-or none-macro functions.
+This document contains details of the hardeware design & implementation, test bench design and implementation, and example sysnthesis projects.

 ## Change Log